Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 | Four-of-a-kind | ×5 | Four dice of the same number. | `2 2 2 2 4`  |
 | Five-of-a-kind | ×6 | Five dice of the same number. | `6 6 6 6 6`  |

+!!! tip "Dice Maiden"

     It is understandable that this can be complicated when using Dice Maiden in Discord; rerolling dice in particular can be difficult to track.
-An alternate solution is to use the dice roll provided by Google, such as [this](https://g.co/kgs/XzkvCdM).
-I trust you to not fumble your roll.
+An alternate solution is to use the dice roll provided by [Google](https://g.co/kgs/yktfMZF).
+    ^^Please don't fumble your rolls^^